josh-ashkinaze/plurals/README.md

 This will give a response combining the best points from all our agents.
 Chain is one of the best structures for deliberation and reaching a consensus among agents.

-NOTE: If you pass `combination_instructions` into a chain, like in the above example, all the agents will inherit it (same with `Ensemble` and `Debate`).
+NOTE: If you pass `combination_instructions` into a chain, like in the above example, all the agents will inherit it (same with every Structure).
-In the above example, we set `combination_instructions` to chain, so the chain option of `combination_instructions` will be read from the instructions.yaml file.
+In the above example, we set `combination_instructions` to the default for a `chain`, so the chain option of `combination_instructions` will be read from the instructions.yaml file.
 See the instructions.yaml file for templates.

 ### Chain with a moderator